carlos-uroza/Surfs_Up/README.md

 It is suggested that the board examine another query for June & December temperatures that returns only measurements from station "USC00519281".
 This query would provide granular insight in to the local conditions of the specific site that W. Avy is interested in.

 ### Suggestion #2
 Another query that could benefit the board's decision would be to query the June & December precipitation data from station "USC00519281".
-This query would provide a comparison of the local conditions with respect to the rest of the island.
+This query would provide insight into an additional relevant risk factor that could impact the shop's sales.